tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 11 - Fundamentals of Renewable Energy and Solar Photovoltaics.md

 - Electric and electronic systems are fundamentals in renewable energy.
 - We can use naturally occurring and renewable forms of energy such as wind, solar, geothermal, and many others to generate power.
 ![](Attachments/Pasted%20image%2020231026184521.png)

+**Energy markets and supply in Australia**
 ![](Attachments/Pasted%20image%2020231026184627.png)
-- Adjacent coloured areas are intr
+- Adjacent coloured areas are interconnected
+- Tasmania is connected to Victoria via an Undersea DC Cable
+- Biggest electricity market are NEM (QLD, NSW, VIC, SA, TAS) and SWIS (WA)

 # Additional Content